 UCF Global welcomes, supports, and empowers international students and scholars by providing immigration guidance, advocacy, and support services.
 If you have questions about immigration or adjusting to life in the United States, meet with an Immigration Advisor.
 We're here for you!

-Immigration Advisors hold walk-in hours every Monday through Thursday in the mornings.
+These services are located on the second floor of UCF Global.
+Immigration Advisors hold walk-in hours every Monday through Friday in the morning and afternoon.
 We can also be reached at 407-823-2337.

 Key Immigration Terms